Here’s a deep dive into the hidd process on your Mac

 How to quit hidd using Terminal

-- Go to Applications > Utilities and launch Terminal.
+- Go to Applications > Utilities and open Terminal.

 - You’ll see some text giving information on the number of processes currently running.
 Below that is a list of the processes.